“When you’re rolling out the dough, Just make sure you roll it slow. If you roll the dough too quick, Bibbibabka comes out thick…”

-For anyone who wasn’t an American tween in the eighties, babkas might make you think of grandmas, and indeed “babka” is sometimes a sweet term for a Polish granny, or babci.
+For anyone who wasn’t an American tween in the eighties, babka might make you think of grandmas, and indeed “babka” is sometimes a sweet term for a Polish granny, or babci.

 Our babka recipe comes straight from grandma Flo’s kitchen, where she cranked out dozens of fragrant and perfectly braided, golden, and shiny loaves for every holiday.

-Her classic poppyseed, studded with golden raisins and chock full of candied cherries will always be our favorite, but we love making new varieties like the rich Chocolate-Tahini, or homemade sweet farmer’s cheese.
+Her classic poppyseed, studded with golden raisins and chock full of candied cherries will always be our favorite, but we love making new varieties like the rich Chocolate-Tahini, or swirly Cinnamon-Walnut.